Access to the Prototyping Lab

 How do I gain access to the prototyping lab?

-- Any member of the Georgia Tech community is welcome to visit and use the lab during office hours listed on our Google Calendar.
+- Any member of the Georgia Tech community is welcome to visit and use the lab during office hours if they are listed on our calendar.
 After hours use requires Buzzcard access, which lab is granted after attending a safety orientation.
-Regular safety orientations are noted on our Google calendar, and any staff member can schedule additional orientations on a needs-based basis.
+Regular safety orientations are noted on our calendar, and any staff member can schedule additional orientations on a needs-based basis.
 Please visit our staff page for contact information.

 May I bring visitors to the lab?